Radiator and cooling system troubleshooting tips

 Your coolant system will need to be drained to properly utilize a pressure tester.

-We recommend should you be in doubt on how to change or suspect any issues you take it to an e-CAR workshop near you https://www.e-car.co.za/find-e-car-workshop/
+We recommend should you be in doubt about how to change or suspect any issues you take it to an e-CAR workshop near you https://www.e-car.co.za/find-e-car-workshop/